FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/35_contract/contract_name_service.md

 #### Deployment contract

-The process for a business party to deploy a contract through the CNS consists of two steps, both of which are performed by the SDK。The first is to send the deployment contract on the transaction chain.；The second is to associate the contract name with the contract address by sending an on-chain transaction。
+The process for a business party to deploy a contract through the CNS consists of two steps, both of which are performed by the SDK。The first is to send the deployment contract on the transaction chain；The second is to associate the contract name with the contract address by sending an on-chain transaction。

 ![](../../../../images/articles/contract_name_service/IMG_5497.PNG)

 #### Call Contract

-When the SDK receives a request from a business party to invoke a contract based on the CNS, it first queries for the contract address corresponding to the contract name, and then invokes the contract based on the contract address.。
+When the SDK receives a request from a business party to invoke a contract based on the CNS, it first queries for the contract address corresponding to the contract name, and then invokes the contract based on the contract address。

 ![](../../../../images/articles/contract_name_service/IMG_5498.PNG)

 ## CNS use demonstration

-Let's take the console that calls CnsService as an example to describe the CNS-related registration, invocation, and query functions.。
+Let's take the console that calls CnsService as an example to describe the CNS-related registration, invocation, and query functions。

 #### deployByCNS